 Linked to increased risk for a number of major diseases and chronic conditions, short sleep duration is now considered a significant health threat for many Americans.
 In fact, the U.S. Department of Health and Human Services estimates that up to 70 million people across the country may suffer from chronic insomnia, a problem often treated with sleeping pills and other medications.

 For those dealing with chronic insomnia and seeking a drug-free cure for their sleep struggles, there are plenty of alternative approaches and lifestyle changes proven to support sounder slumber.
-Read on to learn more about the health risks associated with inadequate rest—and to find out how you can solve your sleep problems naturally.
+Read on to learn more about the health risks associated with inadequate rest and to find out how you can solve your sleep problems and chronic insomnia naturally.